Damaging windstorm, ‘derecho’ possible in Deep South on Friday

 On Thursday, a surprise rotating supercell thunderstorm pelted Bryan and College Station, Tex., with destructive baseball-sized hail, smashing vehicles and shattering windows.
 Satellite imagery showed the storm erupting suddenly, penetrating tens of thousands of feet high.
 The National Weather Service hadn’t predicted any strong or severe thunderstorms in the Lone Star State in its Thursday morning forecast, the storm quickly materializing in the heat of the day just west of Waco, Tex.
 Additional hail-producing thunderstorms were pelting southern Alabama around daybreak Friday.

-That same area in Central Texas could be an initiation zone for thunderstorms Friday ahead of an upper-level disturbance diving east out of New Mexico.
-While an isolated rotating supercell thunderstorm with very large hail, wind and a low-end tornado threat is possible somewhere along the Interstate 45 corridor between Dallas and Houston, the main threat for severe weather will brew farther east and north.
-Multiple clusters of storms could fire in northern Louisiana, Arkansas or eastern Oklahoma by mid to late afternoon.
+Central Texas could be an initiation zone for thunderstorms Friday ahead of an upper-level disturbance diving east out of New Mexico.
+While an isolated rotating supercell thunderstorm with large hail, wind and a low-end tornado threat is possible somewhere along the Interstate 45 corridor between Dallas and Houston, the main threat for severe weather will brew farther east and north.
+Multiple clusters of storms could fire in northern Louisiana, Arkansas or eastern Oklahoma by mid- to late afternoon.

-With a strong mid-level winds feeding into storms from the west-northwest, the clusters will likely be molded into lines that may merge during the evening.
+With strong mid-level winds feeding into storms from the west-northwest, the clusters will probably be molded into lines that may merge during the evening.
 Damaging winds will accompany the squall line, which should sag south and east with time.
 An embedded quick-hitting tornado risk will materialize and grow during the overnight as the low level jet stream strengthens.

 “Multiple rounds of severe storms are possible, and extreme instability will support widespread damaging winds up to 80 mph,” wrote the Weather Service office in Jackson, Miss.
 “Given the expectation for multiple storms in some locations, there could be a threat for heavy rainfall producing localized flash flooding, especially tonight when storms will be more widespread.”